Henry de Lacy, Earl of Lincoln: Career

-In 1296, he went to France with Edmund, Earl of Lancaster ("Edmund Crouchback"), the king's younger brother, on whose death in that year he succeeded as commander of the English forces in Gascony; he returned to England early in 1298.
+In 1296, he went to France with the king's younger brother Edmund Crouchback as part of the 1294–1303 Gascon War.
+Upon Edmund's death that year, he succeeded as commander of the English forces in Aquitaine.
+He commanded the English army that was routed by the French under Robert II of Artois at the battle of Bonnegarde in 1297.
+He returned to England early in 1298.
 He was at the Battle of Falkirk in 1298 and at the Siege of Carlaverock Castle in 1300, both in Scotland.
-The Roll of Carlaverock records his coat of arms in verse as: Or, a lion rampant purpure.
-In November 1300 he was sent on a mission to Rome to complain to the Pope about injury done by the Scots.
+The Roll of Carlaverock records his coat of arms in verse as "Or, a lion rampant purpure".

+In 1299, he was one of the chief English negotiators at Montreuil and arranged the betrothal of Edward's son Prince Edward of Caernarfon with Philip IV's daughter Princess Isabella.
+In November 1300, he was sent on a mission to Rome to complain to the Pope about injury done by the Scots.
+In 1302, he was again appointed to negotiate a peace with France.
+The 1303 Treaty of Paris returned Aquitaine to Edward.

 He was present at King Edward's death in July 1307.
-For a short time he was friendly with the new king Edward II, and with his favourite Piers Gaveston, but quickly changed his loyalties and joined Thomas, 2nd Earl of Lancaster and the baronial party.
+For a short time he was friendly with the new king Edward II and with the king's favourite Piers Gaveston, but quickly changed his loyalties and joined Thomas, 2nd Earl of Lancaster, and the baronial party.
 He was one of the "Ordainers" appointed in 1311 and was Regent of the Kingdom during the king's absence in Scotland in the same year.
 He transferred Stanlow Abbey, the Cistercian monastery of which his family was patron, to Whalley Abbey.